kludda/home_es_sim/README.md

 `simulate` is one tag.
 `storage` is one tag.

+Additional tags for npv:

+**addsavings**: Additional annual savings from this configuration.
+Maybe you can go from 25 to 20A main fuse if you have a battery?
+Default 0.
+Can be omitted

 Additional tags for the simulation:

 **soc min**: factor of battery capacity for minimum charge.
 Sometimes you wish to ensure you always have a little left; maybe for backup island mode, or for unexpected loads during peak (maybe test what `soc min: 0` vs.  `soc min: 0.134` does for the annual savings vs. what you expect the outliers would cost).
 Default 0.
 Can be omitted

 **soc max**: factor of battery capacity for maximum charge.
-Maybe your battery chemistry don't like to be charged to 100%?.
+Maybe your battery chemistry don't like to be charged to 100%?
 Default 1.
-Can be omitted
+Can be omitted.

 # A note on the code